 This is because you can move the containers indoors and adjust the room temperature to the potato plant’s ideal settings.
 You can also invest in a grow light like the VIVOSUN VS2000 LED Grow Light to ensure their growth even when indoors.

-• Warranty: Super durable and reusable; Comes with a grow glasses &...
+- Warranty: Super durable and reusable; Comes with a pair of...

 4. The risk for soil-borne diseases is reduced.